JonnoFTW/vegan-sources/README.md

 -----------

 * Going vegan single biggest thing you can do to reduce personal impact on climate change: https://josephpoore.com/Science%20360%206392%20987%20-%20Accepted%20Manuscript.pdf
+* Consuming only vegan meals comes with a number of benefits: https://thekindpath.org/tips-for-going-vegan/

 Welfare
 -------